Register for workshops to learn more about the program and application process

 The research opportunity is expected to advance the graduate students’ overall graduate theses while providing access to the expertise, resources, and capabilities available at the host DOE laboratories.

 Applications for this topic should use observations and/or modeling tools supported by Biological and Environmental Research (BER) to study the aerosol and cloud processes outlined above.
-Examples of BER-supported observations and models include observations from ARM, the Weather Research and Forecasting model (WRF), the WRF model coupled to Chemistry (WRF-Chem), the Community Atmosphere Model (CAM), the Large-Eddy Simulation (LES) ARM Symbiotic Simulation and Observation (LASSO), and the Energy Exascale Earth System Model (E3SM).
+Examples of BER-supported observations and models include observations from ARM, the Weather Research and Forecasting (WRF) model, the WRF model coupled to Chemistry (WRF-Chem), the Community Atmosphere Model (CAM), the Large-Eddy Simulation (LES) ARM Symbiotic Simulation and Observation (LASSO) activity, and the Energy Exascale Earth System Model (E3SM).
 Applications that couple atmospheric observations with numerical models are encouraged.
 Applications that use artificial intelligence or machine learning (AI/ML) or advanced statistical techniques are also encouraged if doing so provides better understanding of atmospheric processes.

-The SCGSR program is sponsored and managed by the DOE Office of Science’s Office of Workforce Development for Teachers and Scientists, in collaboration with the six Office of Science research programs, two research and development and production programs, and the DOE national laboratories/facilities.
+The DOE Office of Science’s Office of Workforce Development for Teachers and Scientists sponsors and manages the SCGSR program in collaboration with the six Office of Science research programs, two research and development and production programs, and the DOE national laboratories/facilities.

 More detailed information about the program, including other topic areas, eligibility requirements, and access to the online application system, can be found on the SCGSR web page.# # #